How Physicians and Executives Become Partners

-The people sitting around these 3 Tables are not always aware that the role of a physician leader, and his/her relationship to hospital executive partners, is distinctly different at each Table.
-Moreover, the basic worldviews of physician- and non-physician leaders could not be more different.
+The people sitting around these 3 Tables are not always aware that the role of a physician leader, and his/her relationship to their hospital executive partners, is very different at each Table.
+Attending to one’s “Table Manners,” therefore, becomes important!

 The First Table: Physician Leadership in a Hospital

 Historically, executives managed hospitals, and medical staffs were granted privileges to practice there.
 This often created a contentious relationship.
 The New World of healthcare requires a fundamental redesign of the health system, and physician leaders engaged in this work can serve as “translators” between clinical and non-clinical staff to find better clinical ways to serve patients and generate the financial margins the system needs.
 Chief Medical Officers become the first line of relationship between management and clinicians to set the agenda for advancing clinical quality and patient safety.
 It works well for the hospital clinicians, such as hospitalists, nursing, and hospital-based physician services.
 But the autonomy of the independent physician members of the medical staff can militate against the chief medical officer’s efforts to drive change.

 The Second Table: Physician Leadership in a Medical Staff